HTTPArchive/almanac.httparchive.org/src/content/en/2021/privacy.md

 {{ figure_markup(
   image="most_common_featurepolicy_permissionspolicy_directives.png",
-  caption="Number of websites accessing a feature policy directiv.", description="Bar chart showing the most common directives used to define the feature policy and the number of websites that are using them. `geolocation` is used by 2,222 desktop sites and 2,323 mobile sites, `microphone` by 2,199 and 2,310 respectively, `camera` by 2,082 and 2,197, `payment` by 1,748 and 1,879, `usb` by 1,354 and 1,492, `gyroscope` by 1,145 and 1,025, `magnetometer` by 1,141 and 1,024, `interest-cohort` by 1,037 and 1,019, `fullscreen` by 940 and 873, `accelerometer` by 892 and 852.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRfOwcNkLp-mYBkmhDV5AFxl8p0ls9oxFnmmo0WUcAJxjxQqmHjquRZCWj_lNZRyFtX3RdH5T92IESu/pubchart?oid=820718961&format=interactive", sheets_gid="899874026",
+  caption="Number of websites accessing a feature policy directive.", description="Bar chart showing the most common directives used to define the feature policy and the number of websites that are using them. `geolocation` is used by 2,222 desktop sites and 2,323 mobile sites, `microphone` by 2,199 and 2,310 respectively, `camera` by 2,082 and 2,197, `payment` by 1,748 and 1,879, `usb` by 1,354 and 1,492, `gyroscope` by 1,145 and 1,025, `magnetometer` by 1,141 and 1,024, `interest-cohort` by 1,037 and 1,019, `fullscreen` by 940 and 873, `accelerometer` by 892 and 852.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRfOwcNkLp-mYBkmhDV5AFxl8p0ls9oxFnmmo0WUcAJxjxQqmHjquRZCWj_lNZRyFtX3RdH5T92IESu/pubchart?oid=820718961&format=interactive", sheets_gid="899874026",